 - Bend on your hands and knees by keeping your hands under your shoulders and knees under your hips.

 - As you inhale, raise your head gently, drop your belly, lift your chin and chest, and draw your shoulder away from your ears.
 This is a cow pose.

 - As you exhale, release your head gently, press into your hands, round your back, and bring your chin towards your chest.
 This is a cat pose.

 - Inhale while you come into cow pose and exhale while you come into cat pose.

-It is just like the above stretch, but is performed standing.
+It is similar to the above stretch but is performed standing.
 It offers mobility to the spine and relieves you from tailbone pain.
-It works on all the muscles as above, and also leg muscles and glutes.
+It works on all the muscles mentioned above plus the leg muscles, and glutes.

-- Stand with your legs hip-width apart with bent knees, and hands placed on thighs.
+- Stand with your legs hip-width apart, knees bent, and hands placed on thighs.

 - As you inhale, arch your back, drop your belly, and raise your head upwards.

 - As you exhale, round your back, tuck your pelvis by releasing your head gently.